Skip to content

 <vssd:VirtualSystemType>vmx-9</vssd:VirtualSystemType>

-After saving, you have to update the hash value (SHA1) of the modified file in the file i-doit Eval Appliance 1.x.x i-doit 1.x.x.mf You can use the sha1sum command under GNU/Linux:
+After saving, the hash value (SHA1) of the changed file in the file i-doit Eval Appliance 1.x.x i-doit 1.x.x.mf must be updated.
+On GNU/Linux, the sha1sum command can be used:

 1